GPIforGit/SDL_For_PB/README.md

 Simple xincludefile "sdl2\sdl.pbi" and the basic-sdl should work.
 Important, all functions are in a module.
 Instead of SDL_INIT(#SDL_INIT_VIDEO) write SDL::INIT(SDL::#INIT_VIDEO).
 For mixer include "sdl2\SDL_image.pbi" before the "sdl2\SDL.pbi".
 More infos in the SDL.pbi.

 IMPORTANT:
-Das ist die erste Funktion.
+This is the first version.
 And SDL is big, so maybe there are some bugs.

 https://github.com/GPIforGit/SDL_For_PB/releases